microsoft/coe-starter-kit/coe-cli/readme.md

 coe aa4am generate install -o test.json
 ```

-This will ask you a series of questions for the values you want to
+This will ask you a series of questions for the values which you can then edit and review before starting install

 ```json
 {